The incredible Nimrod Castle

 The fountain adjacent to the reservoir.

 On your return, turn right some distance after the Moat, but before the Beautiful Tower.
 This point is indicated by a sign.
-This path will take you towards the Northern Tower and will simplify your return to the parking lot.
+This path will take you towards the Northern Tower and will simplify your exit to the parking lot.

 The Northern Tower (#13) was also built by Baybars.
-It overlooks Wadi Govta and from its top you can view Mount Hermon and Mount Dov.
+It overlooks Wadi Govta and from its top you can see Mount Hermon and Mount Dov.
 Descend into the tower.
 This is also the best way to exit the fortress.
 The tower is thought to have been used as a prison during the 15th century.
 There are square holes in the center of the room.
 Go through the secret passage which ends in an opening in the northern wall.
 This functioned as a secret exit from the fortress and in the past would have been hidden by a pile of rocks.

 The secret exit from the Northern Tower.
 This will take you to the path to the Parking Lot.